Indoor rock climbing gyms

 Location: 199 Victoria Road South, Guelph

-Rock Climbing Gyms in Northern Ontario
+Rock climbing gyms in Central and Northern Ontario

 Originally the Funky Monkey, Thunder Bay’s first commercial gym founded in the 1990s, this climbing centre is a great training spot with plenty of bouldering space, as well as private and group lessons.